wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    CAUTION: This utility is built for the Kubernetes team's convenience and thus does not have some convenience features and add-ons.
    <br /><br />

-   NOTE: Kubernetes can use alternative container runtimes to run on top of cri-o, such as RedHat's podman, LXC.
+   NOTE: Kubernetes can use alternative container runtimes than Docker to run on top of cri-o, such as RedHat's podman, or LXC.

 But let's start by installing minikube on your laptop.